 Pick Up Your Turkey

-You can pick up either a fresh or frozen bird this weekend.
+Fresh Duerksen turkeys are available at Oryana the Saturday before Thanksgiving.
 If you get a frozen one, you will have to start thawing it on Monday if you’re thawing it in the fridge.
+How to safely thaw a turkey…

 Make Cranberry Sauce